ZoeyVid/nginx-proxy-manager/README.md

 - Fixes proxy to https origin when the origin only accepts TLSv1.3
 - Only enables TLSv1.2 and TLSv1.3 protocols, also ML-KEM support
 - Faster creation of TLS certificates is achieved by eliminating unnecessary nginx reloads and configuration creations.
-- Uses OCSP Stapling for enhanced security (manual certs not supported)
+- Supports OCSP Stapling/Must-Staple for enhanced security (manual certs not supported, see compose.yaml for details)
 - Resolved dnspod plugin issue
   - To migrate manually, delete all dnspod certs and recreate them OR change the credentials file as per the template given [here](https://github.com/ZoeyVid/NPMplus/blob/develop/global/certbot-dns-plugins.js)
 - Smaller docker image with alpine-based distribution